 3. Your content is all about what you aspire to be, not what you actually are.

 Startups are especially fond of trying to boil the ocean all at once and offer everything to everybody.
-They’re in hyper growth mode and basically are in a “we could do that” frame of mind.
+They’re in hyper-growth mode and basically are in a “we could do that” frame of mind.
 From an SEO and marketing perspective, it’s more helpful to focus on a niche and promote what you’re actually good at doing and building from there.

-Here’s a quick tip: Keep in mind, SEO rankings won’t typically support things that a business doesn’t actually do.
+Here’s a quick tip: Keep in mind, that SEO rankings won’t typically support things that a business doesn’t actually do.
 Use a program like SEMRush to see what Google thinks the business is good at, then tweak your messaging from there.

 4. You’re ignoring your mobile audience.